Low Birth weight and the Environment

-Birth weight is the first weight of the newborn measured immediately after birth.
+Birth weight is the weight of the newborn measured immediately after birth.
 Birth weight of less than 5.5 lbs, or 2500 grams, is considered low birth weight.
 A low birth weight infant can be born too small, too early, or both.
 This can happen for many different reasons which may or may not be related.
-For example, smoking during pregnancy is associated with infants born too small (growth retardation) than too early (prematurity).
+For example, smoking during pregnancy may make a baby too small (growth retardation), even if that baby is carried the full 40 weeks of pregnancy.
 For this reason, low birth weight information on the Tracking Network includes only infants who are born full-term.

 Exposure and Risk

-Early and regular prenatal care helps identify conditions and behavior that can result in low birth weight infants.
-Some factors that can cause problems include: smoking, drug and alcohol abuse, lack of weight gain during pregnancy, and pregnancy again within six months or less.
-Infants born to teenage mothers have a higher risk of being low birth weight babies and a higher mortality rate.
-To reduce the risk of having a low-birth weight infant, a woman can:
+Early and regular prenatal care helps identify conditions and behaviors that can result in low birth weight infants.
+To reduce the risk of having a low-birth weight infant, you can:

 - Quit smoking,

 - See a doctor for a medical checkup before pregnancy,